DipeshGoud/create-tailvite/README.md

 ```

 > **Note**:
-> - `npx create-tailvite@latest` ensures you always use the latest version
+> - Both `npx create-tailvite` and `npx create-tailvite@latest` work identically and use the latest version
 > - `npm i -g create-tailvite` installs the package globally (no @latest needed)
 > - When using `.`, the current directory must be empty (hidden files like `.git` are allowed)